MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 ================================

 This tutorial describes some rules and tools aimed at improving the quality of a Java code to simplify its maintenance.
-It makes-up a minimum consistent set of rules which can be applied in any situation, especially on embedded systems where performance and low memory footprint matters.
+It makes up a minimum consistent set of rules which can be applied in any situation, especially on embedded systems where performance and low memory footprint matter.

 Intended Audience
 -----------------